Autodesk Inventor vs Solidworks

-Solidworks Professional and Premium have a costing module where you can setup a pricing database and interactively work out machining and sheet metal costs.
-While Autodesk Inventor Professional doesn’t have a module called ‘costing’, it’s iLogic module can just as easily be setup for costing with more flexibility and unrestricted access to any feature, part, assembly or drawing file.
+Solidworks Professional and Premium have a costing module where you can set up a pricing database and interactively work out machining and sheet metal costs.
+While Autodesk Inventor Professional doesn’t have a module called ‘costing’, it’s iLogic module can just as easily be set up for cost with more flexibility and unrestricted access to any feature, part, assembly or drawing file.

 From a feature standpoint, if you want a Mechanical CAD system, both are pretty similar and will usually get the job done, each with their own unique advantages.

-If you need a electromechanical environment with 3D modelling and 2D schematics, you can buy Product Design Suite Ultimate which includes Autodesk Inventor Professional and AutoCAD Electrical or you can buy Solidworks and the Solidworks Electrical Professional add-on.
+If you need an electromechanical environment with 3D modeling and 2D schematics, you can buy Product Design Suite Ultimate which includes Autodesk Inventor Professional and AutoCAD Electrical or you can buy Solidworks and the Solidworks Electrical Professional add-on.

 If you’re a general engineering company that works on parts and needs to cost them, the costing module in Solidworks Professional is a nice feature.
 If you do sheet metal design, the two platforms are pretty similar and which platform is better is a matter of debate, depending on who you speak to.

-To then be able to upload those configurable designs to the cloud, embed them into your website and then have salespeople or end-users configure these designs with pricing is real-time and download 3D or 2D files is a big differentiator to Solidworks, if that’s where your company and designs are headed.
+To then be able to upload those configurable designs to the cloud, embed them into your website and then have salespeople or end-users configure these designs with pricing are real-time and download 3D or 2D files is a big differentiator to Solidworks if that’s where your company and designs are headed.

-From a licencing point of view, Autodesk are rapidly moving to a subscription only business too and have many cloud offerings, so they are packing in as much as possible for your dollar.
-At the recent Solidworks World, I believe there was an announcement that they would too offer a subscription only offering in 2017.
+From a licensing point of view, Autodesk is rapidly moving to a subscription-only business too and has many cloud offerings, so they are packing in as much as possible for your dollar.
+At the recent Solidworks World, I believe there was an announcement that they would too offer a subscription-only offering in 2017.
 At this stage, the subscription price for Autodesk Inventor Professional 2017 is really hard to beat.